Bobcycle/Blog/_posts/2021-01-30-liquidity-crisis-due-to-gamestonk.md

 The bottom line is, if the share price of Gamestop is sent to mars, it would cause a meltdown throughout the board where even the custodians may have to raise capital.

-It would set off a chain reaction of institutions being forced to sell off unrelated positions to answer the [margin call](https://www.investopedia.com/terms/m/margincall.asp) of those who are short on Gamestop and it would cause the *entire* market to plummet like a house of cards like for a few days as hedge funds would go bankrupt.
+It would set off a chain reaction of institutions being forced to sell off unrelated positions to answer the [margin call](https://www.investopedia.com/terms/m/margincall.asp) of those who are short on Gamestop and it would cause the *entire* market to plummet like a house of cards for a few days as hedge funds would go bankrupt.

 **Here is what happened**